 Kofun types

 A new type of tomb chamber called yokoana-shiki-sekishitsu (横穴式石堂, lit. "horizontal hole, stone chamber") was also transmitted from the Korean peninsula in the fifth century.
-Equipped with a corridor entrance, this kind of chamber was oriented so that one could walk into it, rather than only being accessible through the ceiling like the pit-style chamber.
-To construct a corridor-style chamber, a level surface was provided on the mound, and the stone chamber was then built upon the flat surface.
-The entrance to the corridor was positioned so that it opened onto the slope of the mound.
+Equipped with a corridor entrance, this type of chamber was oriented so that one could walk into it, rather than being accessible only through the ceiling, as in the pit-style chamber.
+A level surface was provided on the mound to construct a corridor-style chamber, and the stone chamber was then built upon the flat surface.
+The entrance to the corridor was positioned to open onto the slope of the mound.
 Finally, the earth was piled over the chamber, embedding it in the centre of the mound, e.g. the Ishibutai Kofun (石舞台古墳) in Asuka, Nara Prefecture.
 The corridor allowed the tomb to be used not just once but several times, and in the late Kofun period, family tombs became quite popular.

 Late Kofun-Period tombs

-Regional differences in construction and decoration are the hall-marks of these latter-day tombs.
+Regional differences in construction and decoration are the hallmarks of these latter-day tombs.
 In northern Kyūshū , stone figures carved of local tuff (volcanic rock) replaced many haniwa images on the mounds, while bold geometric designs and animate figures were painted on the interior walls of the chambers.
 The tombs of eastern Japan retained the grandeur of the fifth-century keyhole mounds of the Kinai region.
-The Kantō Plain housed a robust frontier society in the late Kofun period, and its warriors, thought to be under the influence of the Yamato court, were buried in style in large mounded tombs.
+The Kantō Plain was home to a robust frontier society in the late Kofun period, and its warriors, believed to be under the influence of the Yamato court, were buried in style in large, mounded tombs.
 Haniwa manufacture, dying out in the Kinai, was transplanted to the Kantō area and flourished in its new home.
-Haniwa images reached their peak of expression at this time, reflecting the frontier mix of lavishly ornamented horses, fully armoured warriors, stylishly attired nobles, and farmers, singers, and dancers of common origins.
+Haniwa images reached their peak of expression at this time, reflecting the frontier mix of lavishly ornamented horses, fully armoured warriors, stylishly attired nobles, farmers, singers, and dancers of common origins.
 Funerary goods included gorgeous gilt bronze horse trappings, excellent iron weapons, and even bronze vessels from the Korean peninsula.

-With the introduction of Buddhism in the middle of the sixth century, an increasing number of the central elite had begun to build temples instead of tombs for posterity.
-Though some elaborate examples such as Ishibutai and Takamatsuzuka tomb are known from this period, imperial proscriptions governing the size and ostentatiousness of the tombs acted together with the new Buddhist attitudes, causing tomb-building to gradually cease during the seventh century.
-A great number of people from the late fifth to eighth centuries were interred in cave-like yoko-ana tombs in response to restrictions on space, labour, and sumptuary requirements.
+With the introduction of Buddhism in the mid-sixth century, an increasing number of the central elite began to build temples instead of tombs for posterity.
+Although elaborate examples, such as the Ishibutai and Takamatsuzuka tombs, are known from this period, imperial proscriptions governing the size and ostentation of tombs, combined with new Buddhist attitudes, led to a gradual decline in tomb-building during the seventh century.
+Many people from the late fifth to eighth centuries were interred in cave-like yoko-ana tombs in response to restrictions on space, labour, and sumptuary requirements.

 Kofun society

-The Kofun Period saw the rise of the Yamato court, a chieftainship that rose to become the ruling imperial dynasty over much of Kyūshū and Honshū, as well as an increasing influx of immigrants from China and Korea, many of them forefathers of prominent Japanese clans.
-The introduction of Buddhism into Japan in 538 is generally considered the beginning of the next historical period, the Asuka Era.
+The Kofun Period witnessed the rise of the Yamato court, a chieftainship that evolved into the ruling imperial dynasty over much of Kyūshū and Honshū.
+There was also an increasing influx of immigrants from China and Korea, many of whom were ancestors of prominent Japanese clans.
+The introduction of Buddhism into Japan in 538 is generally considered the beginning of the Asuka Era, a historical period that followed.References:

 Related links: